 What are the best places to visit in Spain?

 Spain has a lot of beautiful and breathtaking destinations.
-Some of the best places to visit in Spain are Granada, Madrid, Barcelona, Seville, Valencia, and the Basque Country.
+Some of the best places to visit in Spain are Things To Do In Granada Spain, Madrid, Barcelona, Seville, Valencia, and the Basque Country.

 What are the top destinations for a beach holiday in Spain?